Multidisciplinary & Online Care

 Mind & Body Works Inc.

-Click the links to the left to download the guidebooks!
+Click the links to the left to download the resources!

-These guidebooks are written for people who will be setting up a videoconference destination site at a school or in their home.
+These resources are written for people who will be setting up a videoconference destination site at a school or in their home.

 When our clinic adopted telemedicine in 2009, we had to figure a lot of things out for ourselves.
-We created this book so medical providers like yourself can quickly develop a polished telehealth skill set.
-This will spare you and your patients years of trial and error!
+We created this book so patients and providers can quickly learn how to do telehealth well.
+This will help providers and patients develop and maintain strong provider-patient relationships in the telehealth venue.

-By the end of this book you will have learned these and other critical telehealth skills and strategies and you will deliver your telehealth services more effectively, efficiently, and confidently.
-We hope you enjoy this shortcut to telehealth success.
+This book discusses and demonstrates critical telehealth skills and strategies that make telehealth services more effective, efficient, and enjoyable.
+We hope you enjoy this guide to telehealth success.